1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 (c) The fostering of international relationships with other nations and the cultivation of friendship between the boys/girls of all nations.

-3. Membership of the Association shall be open to schoolboy football Leagues operating in any part of the Republic of Ireland which have been approved and sanctioned by the Association’s Council and who shall affiliate themselves and each team in membership of such League at a fee to be decided on by Council each year.
+3 Affiliation to the Association shall be open to schoolboy/girl’s football Leagues operating in any part of the Republic of Ireland which have been approved and sanctioned by the Association’s Council and who shall affiliate themselves and each team in membership of such League at a fee to be decided on by Council each year.

 4(a) The Schoolboys Football Association of Ireland, having jurisdiction over its currently affiliated Leagues, their clubs and players, within the 26 Counties comprising the Republic of Ireland shall be governed by a Council consisting of representatives from its currently affiliated Leagues according to the following schedule: